thegetty/bronze-guidelines/content/intro.md

 -   varying degrees of finishing on different parts of the object that might suggest a particular architectural location;

--   alterations and accretions such as {% def "bronze" %} particular to specific environments (soot; paint drips; burial accretions as for example pseudomorphs, see [I.8§1.1.2](/vol-1/8/#S1.1.2)).
+-   alterations and accretions such as {% def "corrosion" %} particular to specific environments (soot; paint drips; burial accretions as for example pseudomorphs, see [I.8§1.1.2](/vol-1/8/#S1.1.2)).

 Traces of conservation and/or restoration include: